Rome Smith Suspended From His Job For Writing Cannon Hinnant ‘Should’ve Ducked’ In Insensitive Facebook Post

 “We will not tolerate county employees using social media to broadcast hateful messages.
 This is not who we are and we intend to pursue the strongest action available to us,” Derella said, without mentioning Smith by name.

 Smith, for his part, has not returned calls for comment.
-According to NJ.com, Rome’s Facebook and other social media accounts have been deactivated.
+According to NJ.com, his Facebook and other social media accounts have been deactivated.

 Officials did not reveal how long Smith will be suspended.

-Hinnant’s case has resonated with certain conservatives as an example of purportedly under-reported Black-on-white crime, with some commentators juxtaposing his death, which some claim didn’t get sufficient coverage, with that of George Floyd, whose death sparked nationwide protests and even informed a cultural reckoning about race in this country.
+Hinnant’s case has resonated with certain conservatives as an example of purportedly under-reported Black-on-white crime.
+Some commentators have compared his death — which some claim didn’t get sufficient coverage — with that of George Floyd, whose death sparked nationwide protests and even informed a cultural reckoning about race in this country.

 “Reverse the races and this is the only thing anyone talks about for a month,” said conservative blogger Matt Walsh, for example.

 Still, Hinnant’s parents do not believe there was a racial component to their son’s death.
-Cannon’s father had invited his son’s alleged killer over to their home for a beer previously, and claimed that there was no bad blood between the two men.
+The boy’s father had invited his son’s alleged killer over to their home for a beer previously and claimed that there was no bad blood between the two men.